cert-manager/website/content/docs/reference/cmctl.md

 these can be found on our [GitHub releases page](https://github.com/cert-manager/cert-manager/releases).
 In order to use the kubectl plugin you need its binary to be accessible under the name `kubectl-cert_manager` in your `$PATH`.

-You can run `kubectl cert-manager help` to test the plugin is set up properly.
+You can run `kubectl cert-manager help` to test that the plugin is set up properly.